 See even more of Zach’s workout routines!
 Check out A 20-Minute Workout (That’s Easy To Fit Into Your Schedule), A Bodyweight Workout for Your Upper Body, and The 5 Move Workout You Can Do At Home.

 Lay on your back with your feet flat and a dumbbell in each hand.
 Start with both arms straight up in line with your chest.
 Bring your arms down until your upper arm and elbow touch the ground.
 Keep the forearms straight and press the weight back up.

 8 reps per side

-Place two dumbbells on the floor about shoulder width apart.
+Place two dumbbells on the floor about shoulder-width apart.
 Start with your hands on the weights and your body in a plank position.
 Keep your feet about shoulder width apart or a little wider if necessary.
 Pull one dumbbell just under your armpit while balancing on the other hand and feet.
 Repeat with the other side back and forth.

 Start standing up with your arms hanging down and a dumbbell in each hand.
 Keeping your elbows at your side, curl the dumbbells up to shoulder height.
-On the first repetition keep your palms facing each other throughout the rep. On the second rep rotating your hands so your palms are facing away at the bottom and toward your body at the top.
+On the first repetition keep your palms facing each other throughout the rep. On the second rep rotate your hands so your palms are facing away at the bottom and toward your body at the top.
 Alternate between the two types of curls every rep.